-Milevica is the author of one monograph and 97 articles in comparative linguistics, cinematic text and translation and gender journalism.
+Milevica is the author of 3 monographs and more than 100 articles in comparative linguistics, cinematic text and translation and gender journalism.
 Some of her published papers include:

 Milevica, I. (2014).
 Cinematic text and translations: Film adaptations.
 British Journal of Science, Education and Culture, 1(5), 8-15.

 Milēviča, I. (2017).
 American cinematic text and translation.
 European Journal of Literature and Linguistics, 38-44.

 Milēviča, I. (2018).
 Study tours and generation Y: Opportunities and challenges. Евразийский Союз Ученых, 11 (56), 3-6.

 Milēviča, I. (2018) Power point presentation and the image of high school teacher.
 Proceedings of Academics World International Conference, Tashkent, 1-7.